ketertitus/DS-practical/README.md

 ## Contact

-For any inquiries or support, please contact Keter Kiplagat Titus at ktitus@gmail.com.
+For any inquiries or support, please contact Keter Kiplagat Titus at ktitus@kabarak.ac.ke.